miled/wordpress-social-login/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.1.3

-Allow your visitors to comment and login with social networks and identities providers such as Facebook, Twitter, Foursquare and Google.
+Allow your visitors to register, login and comment with their accounts on social networks and identities providers such as Facebook, Twitter, Foursquare and Google.
+[Note:This plugin is still in Alpha Stage!!]

 == Description ==

-**IMPORTANT**

-* This plugin is still in **Alpha Stage** and as such, should be used for **testing only** until a real stable release come to life,
-* This plugin is tested on a **default** installation of WordPress without any extra add-ons,
-* This plugin is for peoples who don't fancy the idea of having a middleman webservice for this purpose.
-If not, then most likely this plugin is not the right one for you!

 This plugin is allow your visitors to comment and login with social networks and identities providers such as Twitter, Facebook, Google, Yahoo, LinkedIn, MySpace, Foursquare and AOL.

-WordPress Social Login = Social Connect Plugin + HybridAuth Library + some hack and rework.
+Credits:
 - Social Connect : http://wordpress.org/extend/plugins/social-connect/
 - HybridAuth Open Source Library: http://hybridauth.sourceforge.net/
 - Social icon set: http://www.wpzoom.com/wpzoom/500-free-icons-wpzoom-social-networking-icon-set/